We’re All Actors And We Don’t Even Know It

 Beyond the gold-plated gates of Hollywood, acting becomes synonymous with manipulation and deceit.
 The craft becomes a vice—a danger to society.

-This distinction is made worse by the cult of “celebrity” where success is measured in the currency of fame and fortune, as opposed to the everyman who is motivated not by artistic genius nor the promise of stardom, but by the attainment of social utility.
+This distinction is made worse by the cult of “celebrity” where success is measured in the currency of fame and fortune, as opposed to the average person who is motivated not by artistic genius nor the promise of stardom, but by the attainment of social utility.

 Source: The Dick Cavett Show, YouTube